 In the back of his mind were his parents and how hurt they would be if he followed through.
 And then the thoughts stopped.

-“I came really close, but I just couldn’t go through with it,” says Cassidy, now 17.
+“I came really close, but I just couldn’t go through with it,” says Cassidy, 17 at the time of his interview with Metro Parent.
 “I spent most of my childhood tormenting myself and praying to God that I’d be straight.”

 Then his family moved to Canton and a new start awaited him at Plymouth-Canton Educational Park, where – with more than 6,300 students – he had a better shot at blending in.
 But he was done trying to be something he wasn’t.
 When he came out, straight guys befriended him.
 Girls loved him.
 Still, the bullying persisted.